What Is Guest WiFi and How to Set It Up

 • 969 User reviews

 It has become a common practice for hosts to share the password to their home WiFi network with guests.
 This practice, however, has serious security implications.
 After all, you don’t just give each and every guest who enters your home their own key, don’t you?
+Of course, you also don’t want your friends and family to be deprived of internet access when paying you a visit just to improve your security.
+The solution?
+Guest WiFi network!

-What Is a Guest WiFi Network?
+What Is a Guest Wi-Fi Network?

 A guest WiFi network is basically a secondary network that’s intended to be used exclusively by guests and other temporary users.